Tamás Horváth (chess player)

-Tamás Horváth (born 23 October 1951) is a Hungarian chess International Master (1982).
-He is a European Team Chess Championship bronze medalist (1983).
+Tamás Horváth (23 October 1951 – June 2026) was a Hungarian chess International Master (1982).
+He was a European Team Chess Championship bronze medalist (1983).

 Biography

-In the 1980s Tamás Horváth was one of the top Hungarian chess players.
+In the 1980s Horváth was one of the top Hungarian chess players.
 He competed many times in the finals of the individual Hungarian Chess Championships and twice in 1980 and 1982 won silver medals.

-Tamás Horváth played for Hungary in the European Team Chess Championship:
+Horváth played for Hungary in the European Team Chess Championship: